guardian/nest-logs/README.md

 Useful for forwarding Cloudwatch Logs to a Kinesis Stream.

-If you're logGroup name is of the form `stack/app/STAGE` the appropriate tags will be merged into each message.
+If your logGroup name is of the form `stack/app/STAGE` the appropriate tags will be merged into each message.
 Note, you will need to be logging JSON messages for this to work.